cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 ### Neutral

 * Alters CometBFT’s liveness properties.
-Liveness now requires that all correct validators have synchronized clocks within a bound.
+Liveness now requires that all correct validators have synchronized clocks, with inaccuracy bound by `PRECISION`, and that end-to-end delays of `PROPOSAL` messages are bound by `MSGDELAY`.
-Liveness will now also require that validators’ clocks move forward, which was not required under `BFT Time`.

 ### Negative